ashleyh859/internship_project/README.md

 | 4.
 Impact of Success Orientation Attendance on Engagement Levels  |Out of the 235 students who attended the Success Orientation, a substantial majority (213 students) are classified as active participants.
 This demonstrates that attending the Success Orientation has a strong positive correlation with higher engagement levels, so the nonprofit should focus on improving to make the Orientation more engaging.| The organization should focus on promoting Success Orientation and encouraging maximum student participation.
 Furthermore, they can also perhaps make this multiple day and leave a lasting impression.|
 | 5.
 Influence of Financial Gap on Student Engagement Level| Notably, students with smaller financial gaps (e.g., "Under $1000", "$1001-$3000", "$3001-$6000") and higher financial gaps ("Over $10000") tend to have a higher proportion of active participants.
 The medium ranges are proportionally equal.
 Overall, Students with smaller financial gaps tend to have higher engagement rates, while students with larger gaps may face challenges in actively participating.| The organization should prioritize financial assistance and support for students in these categories through scholarships, grants, or stipends, and making sure that students are aware of these opportunities.|

-# Conclusion
+# 💫🌟 Conclusion

+## 🔍🔬 Findings
-Proportion of Program Categories: The proportion of active participants in "Access," "Re-engagement," "Alumni," and "Success" programs are almost equal to the inactive participants in "Success Inactive" and "Past Participant".
+- Proportion of Program Categories: The proportion of active participants in "Access," "Re-engagement," "Alumni," and "Success" programs are almost equal to the inactive participants in "Success Inactive" and "Past Participant".

-Correlation Between Grade Levels and Engagement: The majority of students have low or medium engagement in the Success Program.
+- Correlation Between Grade Levels and Engagement: The majority of students have low or medium engagement in the Success Program.

-Distribution Across Colleges: There are variations in engagement among different colleges.
+- Distribution Across Colleges: There are variations in engagement among different colleges.

-Impact of Success Orientation Attendance: Students who attended Success Orientation show higher ongoing engagement levels.
+- Impact of Success Orientation Attendance: Students who attended Success Orientation show higher ongoing engagement levels.

-Influence of Financial Gap: Students with smaller and larger financial gaps tend to have higher active participation, while medium gap ranges show proportional engagement.
+- Influence of Financial Gap: Students with smaller and larger financial gaps tend to have higher active participation, while medium gap ranges show proportional engagement.

+## 📈🚀 Recommendations
-Recommendations: Tailor support programs to specific grade levels, conduct student surveys to identify patterns influencing engagement among colleges and Inactive Participants, and explore further the impact of Success Orientation and financial gap on engagement to drive positive changes in our educational programs.
+-  Tailor support programs to specific grade levels
+-  Conduct student surveys to identify patterns influencing engagement among colleges and Inactive Participants
+-  Explore further the impact of Success Orientation and financial gap on engagement to drive positive changes in our educational programs.